 What is Shadow IT?

-Shadow IT is the use of devices, applications, and services that haven’t been sanctioned by the IT department.
-It is something that IT teams have had to contend with in various shapes and forms for many years, most notably when employees used to download files onto a floppy disk or USB drive to work from home.
-A modern example of Shadow IT is the adoption of SaaS services where end users are easily able to use web-based services without the need for centralized IT to deploy and implement.
+Shadow IT is the use of devices, applications and services that haven’t been sanctioned by the IT department.
+It is something that IT teams have had to contend with in various shapes and forms for many years, beginning when employees used to download files onto a floppy disk or USB drive to work from home.
+A modern example of Shadow IT is the adoption of cloud-based software where end users are easily able to use web-based services without the need for centralized IT to deploy and implement.

 Why do employees use Shadow IT?

 Most of the time, Shadow IT happens as a result of well-intentioned employees trying to do their jobs.
 A strategic approach would be for IT teams to understand what’s driving Shadow IT.
 Here are some options:

 - Sanctioned work applications experience difficulties such as persistent latency, system errors or the end-user is unable to login, so they turn to an alternative solution to get the job done.

 - Having to go through official channels can be time-consuming and there is always the danger that someone is going to say ‘no’, so rather than consult IT, the business unit may procure it themselves.

 - End-users may just have a preferred service.
 The sanctioned service may not have all the needed features or the end-user may not have experience with it, so reverts to their favored solution.